Allocating Human Oversight in AI-Enabled Analytics: Problem Formulation

 Thus, questions that are more important (large $w_q$), harder to rectify (large $A_q$), or cheaper (small $c_q$) receive more human labels.
 We refer to Eq.~\eqref{eq:offline_oracle_pf} as the oracle allocation.

 However, this oracle is not directly implementable because it requires knowledge of $\{A_q\}$.
-Since $A_q=\Var(Y_q-Y^{\mathrm{LLM}}_q)$ depends on the joint distribution of human responses and LLM predictions, it is unknown before any human data are collected and varies across questions, populations, and LLM models.
+Since $A_q=\Var(Y_q-\lambda_q^*Y^{\mathrm{LLM}}_q)$ and $\lambda_q^*$ is itself unknown, the difficulty depends on the joint distribution of human responses and LLM predictions, is unknown before any human data are collected, and varies across questions, populations, and LLM models.
 One could run a pilot survey to estimate $\{A_q\}$ before committing to an allocation, but this requires choosing how much of the budget to spend on the pilot versus the main study, and pilot estimates from a small sample may be unreliable.
 This motivates an online formulation that learns $\{A_q\}$ while allocating the budget, avoiding the need for a separate pilot phase.